mfreistein/Article_Management_System/README.md

 -No global variables.
 All data was stored in an SQL Database, which was made accessible only through side effect free [database functions](src/Databases/Article_Info_Conception.py?plain=1#L12) adhering to the single repsonsiblity principle.

 -Final Data Structures.
 There are no final data structures in Python, but double underscores (name mangling) were used.
-Variables in the implemented  factory pattern method (src/Conception/Datamodel_Article_Conception.py?plain=1#L2) were for example "finalized" in this way.
+Variables in the implemented  [factory pattern method](src/Conception/Datamodel_Article_Conception.py?plain=1#L2) were for example "finalized" in this way.

 -Higher Order Functions.
 Several examples for the use of a pure higher order function can be found in the model class where the python [filter functions](src/Conception/Model.py?plain=1#L213) makes use of lambda expressions.